ieve

 The Skeptic Perspective.

 The skeptic looks at how the Christian doctrinal/theological system developed and finds it to be highly problematic.
 The skeptic finds the Adam and Eve story upon which the Christian doctrine of salvation is based to be fictional.
 Skeptics see no archaeological evidence for the ten plagues said to have been exacted upon the Egyptians or the exodus of the Israelites from Egypt.
 It is recorded in Exodus 12 that about six hundred thousand men on foot, besides women and children, along with many other people and large droves of livestock left Egypt in the exodus.
-Skeptics find it improbable that there would not be some extra-Biblical record and archaeological evidence of an event this big occurring.
-Yet skeptics claim there is none.
+We are looking here at between one and two million people if not more.

 Most skeptics take the orthodox evolutionist position that the universe and life forms have not come to be through a supernatural entity but through the fortuitous activity of resident forces present within the constituents of matter which is believed to have always existed in one form or another.
 For an in-depth discussion of evolution versus creation, go to: http://theologicalperspectives.com/creation-versus-evolution-part-one